twse/random-stuff/README.md

 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading font family based on the “System VIO” font from OS/2.
 Some characters modified.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Hebrew or Cherokee scripts.
 Created using utilities by Iván Llanas and Michael J. Mefford (PC Magazine).
 See Contributors.md for a list of people contributing to old packages.
 * **SitePal Forum Drug Words.htm**: Words for toothpastes, drugs, medicine and other stuff excluding song artists – these were used to spam the legacy SitePal forums which no longer exists since March 2011.
+* **Ubunteros.htm**: Ubuntu members, Launchpad users and open source contributors who signed the Ubuntu Code of Conduct (partial list only).
 * **Ubuntu Member Home Pages.htm**: Websites for all Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 The beginning paragraph is inspired by the old Netscape people page which was closed in 2008.
 * **ZOE TFOM**: TrueType Unicode font based on the font in the American and European versions of Zone of the Enders: The Fist of Mars (2002), excluding CJK Unified Ideographs.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc.